torchtarget/FileOrganizerLLM/README.md

 ## Requirements

 - Python 3.8 or later
-- Either [Ollama](https://github.com/jmorganca/ollama) installed locally or an OpenAI API key
+- Either [Ollama](https://github.com/jmorganca/ollama) installed locally, an OpenAI API key, or a Fireworks API key

 - Python packages specified in `pyproject.toml`
 - Install `langchain-huggingface` and `langchain-ollama`, which replace